 Alcoholism has all of the same signs as alcohol abuse but it is more serious because of an actual physical dependency on alcohol.

-Psychological treatment can be an effective method to overcome the challenges of alcohol misuse and alcohol dependency.
+Psychological & counselling treatment can sometimes be an effective method to overcome the challenges of alcohol misuse and alcohol dependency.
 As alcoholism is a chronic condition, in which the temptation and addiction of alcohol is life-long, the focus on treatment is on helping the individual overcome these urges and not give in to their addiction.
-Our Psychologists at The Mental health Company will work with the individual to help them to reduce their drinking or stop drinking completely depending on their individual goal of treatment.
-All of our Psychologists are fully qualified and hold a current membership of the Psychological Society of Ireland.